apache/activemq-artemis/docs/user-manual/en/masking-passwords.md

 Just copy `32c6f67dae6cd61b0a7ad1702033aa81e6b2a760123f4360` and replace your plaintext password with it using the `ENC()` syntax, e.g.
 `ENC(32c6f67dae6cd61b0a7ad1702033aa81e6b2a760123f4360)`.

+You can also use the `--key` parameter with the default codec.
+Read more about [the default codec](#the-default-codec) for further details about this parameter.

 This process works for passwords in: